 Our Academic Support Program focuses on the success of all their student-athletes, no matter the challenges and difficulties each student-athlete faces.
 Student-athletes that are diagnosed with learning disabilities work closely with both the Academic Coordinator and Adaptive Services to make sure that their needs/accommodations are being met.
 In addition to accommodations, these student-athletes work closely with the Academic Coordinator to receive assistance with time management/study skills, developing individual academic plans and mandatory tutoring.
 In situations of remedial needs, the Academic Coordinator works closely with First Year Advising to remediate the student-athlete.

 Prospective Student-Athlete (PSA) Information

-Recruited PSA's should use the 2012-13 PSA Guide in addition to working with coaches and academic staff to assist in the the process of becoming an FGCU student-athlete.
+Recruited PSA's should use the 2014-15 PSA Guide (coming soon) in addition to working with coaches and academic staff to assist in the the process of becoming an FGCU student-athlete.

 |THE WRITING CENTER

 ||The writing center offers 30-minute consultations, available on a walk-in basis to assist students on improving their writing skills.

 ||SI provides group-based review sessions that target courses that have historically high drop, fail and repeat rates.

 ||The walk-in lab provides tutoring services for lower-level math and science courses on a walk-in basis.

 ||The housing tutoring lab provides services for lower-level math and science courses on a walk-in basis.